 Default shift length in your location settings

-In this example, the location open time is 9am, and the default shift duration is 8 hours with a default meal break of 60 minutes.
+In this example, the location's default shift duration is 8 hours with a default meal break of 30 minutes.

-This means the leave time will be 9am - 4pm, and that the employee will be paid for 7.00 hours on each timesheet.
+This means the leave time for a standard day will be entered as 7hrs 30min and the employee will be paid for 7hrs 30min hours on each timesheet.